 November sees the torrential end of the monsoon in a small corner of Thailand around Koh Samui, but the beginning of the high season of tourism in the rest of the country, where the rainy season is already over.

 The cost of hotels depends on where you are going to stay, and the hotel type you choose, and demand.
 You may find some of them have lifted their price for high season while some are still using the low season rate.
 So, research early to choose the best times to come and places to stay, and book early to secure deals.
-Contact us — we can do all the research and booking for your ideal trip.

 What to Bring/Wear in November

 November is still hot/warm in the south/center of Thailand in the day, but cool to warm in the north.
 Pack summer clothes — shorts, light trousers, skirts, T-shirts, light shirts, sun protection... — with some trousers and a jacket plus insect repellant if you head to the northern mountains.